German Green Belt: Fortifications

 The GDR side of the Inner German Border had by far a more complex system of fortifications and border controls than the Federal Republic of Germany (FRG).
-1,393 km long and between 50 and 200 kilometers deep, the German portion ran from the Baltic Sea to Czechoslovakia with the entire "Iron Curtain" extending from the Arctic to the Black Sea.
+1,393 km long and between 50 and 200 metres wide, the German portion ran from the Baltic Sea to Czechoslovakia with the entire "Iron Curtain" extending from the Arctic to the Black Sea.
 The border fortifications were indeed formidable with visible electrified fences with barbed wire, guard towers, heavily armed guards, and mine fields.

 The first area which one would have encountered along the border, traveling from east to west, would have been the "restrictive zone" (Sperrzone).
 This section was a 5 km wide area running parallel to the border to which access was heavily restricted with permits and checkpoints.
 On the far side of this zone was the signal fence (Signalzaun), a continuous expanded metal fence 1,185 km long and 2 m high.
 It was lined with low-voltage electrified strands of barbed wire and when the wire was touched or cut, an alarm was activated to alert nearby guards.
 Behind this fencing came the heavily guarded "protective strip" (Schutzstreifen).
 This area, that ran adjacent to the actual GDR border, was monitored by guards in large watchtowers constructed at regular intervals along the entire length of the border with almost 700 towers built by 1989.
 These towers made it possible for East German guards to fire upon anyone attempting an escape.

 With all of these deadly defensive measures in place, it came as no surprise that this "death strip" of land was referred to as "no-man's land."
 It would be fitting that the former "no-mans land" would become the future "Green Belt."
 From a nature conservation standpoint, the Iron Curtain was a blessing, a vast strip of land in which wildlife thrived.
 Freed for 40 years from disturbance, as e.g. hunting and farming, wild animals and plants prospered.